Differences in Right Hand and Left Hand Driving

 Watching movies from different countries exposes one to practices different from one's country, just like traveling does.
 For someone who is observant of the driving that occurs in movies, it is noticeable that sometimes, the driver's seat is at the left, and in some other movies, the wheel is at the right-hand side.
 Anyone who is accustomed to driving on the left, or the use of the left side of the road can get confused when in a place where the right side is being used, and vice versa.
 A passenger may have no problem with this, be it a person who has acquired a driving training based on one type of traffic lane will have issues navigating a vehicle in a place that operates a different traffic lane

 Therefore, it is important to understand the differences between the left hand and right hand driving.
+You might need the perfect tutor to educate you.
 No one likes to drive on the wrong side of the road, and even if the person is lucky enough not to cause accidents, the person might not be lucky enough to escape the arms of the law and traffic enforcement agencies.

 Why Is Driving Lane Specific?